rssteachingstats/ukcots/content/home.md

 Registration is now open and can be done [here](https://rss.org.uk/training-events/events/events-2024/sections/ukcots-2024/).

 The registration fee is £160 for two days, and £100 for one day.

+## Programme

+The programme of events, including all presentations is available in the document [programme.pdf](programme.pdf).

 ## Conference mailing list